 The great news is that implementing features such as load balancing and scaling is significantly easier and quicker than trying say to migrate existing infrastructure onto more restrictive clouds.
 In other words, your return on investment from using an open cloud like ours and investing time in targeted, relevant load balancing and scaling is significantly higher than investing in re-architecting your infrastructure to work on a highly propriety cloud.
 Such clouds offer less control to the user but often have load balancing and auto-scaling baked-in.
 The trade-off isn’t in favour of customers of the cloud at all.
 Not only that but such baked-in services when implemented in a bespoke way are significantly more effective than ‘one-size-fits-all’ cloud vendor solutions.

 Computing is a means to an end and most (but not all) of our customers are using our infrastructure to offer a service of some kind.
 Ultimately they wish to purchase enough resources and deploy them efficiently to deliver a certain level of service performance; that’s the ‘end’ and our cloud is the ‘means’.
-In a traditional non-dynamic solution, this requires purchasing enough hardware to cover peak demand loads, with servers and other infrastructure running at low utilisation for the majority of time.
+In a traditional non-dynamic solution, this requires purchasing enough hardware to cover peak demand loads.
+With servers and other infrastructure running at low utilisation for the majority of time.
 In the cloud, even customers with mild variances in load over time can make significant savings by varying the size of their cloud resources deployed in response to load placed on that service.
-In order to do this you require the following basic information on a per server basis:
+So, to do this you require the following basic information on a per server basis:

 - CPU load information